hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/02_MR_BLUNT.md

 applause of the proud mother and the loving sister.

 This was the first triumph of Bal's life.
 His poor mother did not live to see others.
-Her health, natural- ly delicate, undermined by frequent fasting gave way and she died (1866) before realising an Indian mother's ambition of getting her son married.
+Her health, naturally delicate, undermined by frequent fasting gave way and she died (1866) before realising an Indian mother's ambition of getting her son married.
 Sometime later, Bal was sent to school.
 He jumped from standard to standard and was soon transferred to the Poona High School whence he matriculated in 1872.
-The rigid for- mality of the classes, with its accompaniment of church- yard silence utterly disgusted him.
-The spectacle of mediocre teachers hammering scrappy stuff, styled knowledge into the mediocre brains of students was not calculated to charm a boy to whom reading was under- standing and committing to memory no labour.
+The rigid formality of the classes, with its accompaniment of churchyard silence utterly disgusted him.+++(5)+++ The spectacle of mediocre teachers hammering scrappy stuff, styled knowledge into the mediocre brains of students was not calculated to charm a boy to whom reading was understanding and committing to memory no labour.
 The race of marks and of rank could never allure him;
 His unwillingness to take down notes and translations was an enigma to his teachers.
-He was content that he had learnt the lessons and was quite indifferent to the
+He was content that he had learnt the lessons and was quite indifferent to the expression.

-h LOKAMANYA TILAK

-u

-expression.
 He cared more for knowledge than for words, more for thoughts than for the expression.
 But the traditional cast of the teachers' mind could not